 When to Appoint a Loss Assessor

 A loss assessor can also be called upon to assist in cases where an insurance company has declined a claim or where settlements have been otherwise halted.
-However, it is crucial that you appoint a loss assessor as early as possible, ideally when when you know you are going to have to make a claim.
+However, it is crucial that you appoint a loss assessor as early as possible, ideally when you know you are going to have to make a claim.

-When you hire a loss assessor as early as you possibly can, not only will you increase your chances of making a successful claim, you also won’t have to deal with your insurers, who can often be extremely awkward and unhelpful.
+When you hire a loss assessor as early as you possibly can, not only will you increase your chances of making a successful claim, but you also won’t have to deal with your insurers, who can often be extremely awkward and unhelpful.
 This will enable you to get on with your life as soon as possible.

-However, when you wait until your insurers starts messing you about, it will not be as easy for us to prepare and present a successful claim.
+However, when you wait until your insurers start messing you about, it will not be as easy for us to prepare and present a successful claim.
 Therefore, for best results, it is imperative that you appoint a loss assessor as soon as you realise you will be submitting a claim.

 N.J.
-Carroll & Associates is one of the oldest loss assessing firms in Ireland.
+Carroll & Associates is one of the oldest loss-assessing firms in Ireland.
 We have helped thousands of clients achieve the settlement they desire.
 As a result, you can rest assured that we will possess a full understanding of your policy’s terms and conditions and will be able to accurately quantify and negotiate your claim.